akshaynagpal/w2n/README.md

 None
 ```

-### for word2number user
-Change your import from word2number to word2numberi18n.

-    from word2numberi18n import w2n

 ## i18n

 word2number looking for your specific language with

     1. defined environment variable w2n.lang with ISO lang code like en, hi, de and if not found
     2. over locale.getdefaultlocale() and if not found
     3. over environment variable "LANGUAGE" and if not found
     4. fallback to english

 Place in the data directory your language specific dictionary file with ISO lang code in the name.

 ### Request new language ###

 Do follow steps

     1. check your request (directory data), textfile name ISO-639-1 code
     2. if not found check ISO-639-3 code
     3. if not found create new file with new ISO-639-1/3 code